cydneymartell/ColabAggregationPrediction/README.md

 ## Key Features

-  - Predict aggregation for 50 &deg;C, 75 &deg;C or pH 4 aggregation for a single or multiple protein sequences.
+  - Predict aggregation for 50 &deg;C, 75 &deg;C or pH 4 stress for a single or multiple protein sequences.
   - Perform deep mutational scan predictions for a protein of interest.
   - Integrate stability predictions from ThermoMPNN to compare predicted aggregation and stability effects of single point mutations.